Celebrating Black History - Salisbury Post

 Celebrating Black History

-The Salisbury Post is spending February exploring figures and moments in Rowan County’s Black history that have impacted the area in a significant way.
-Today’s figure is the late George Knox.
+The Salisbury Post is spending February exploring moments of cultural significance in Rowan County’s Black history.
+Today’s photo contribution comes from Wilson Cherry.

-Among Knox’s numerous lifetime achievements including his military service and community contributions, two in particular resonate as they relate to Black history.

-Knox became the first Black principal of an integrated school in Rowan County in 1968 when the R.A.
-Clement School in Cleveland became West Rowan Junior High.
+Fifty-one years ago this April, Ike and Tina Turner and the Ikettes performed in Goodman Gymnasium at Catawba College.
+Tickets were $4 in advance and $5 at the door.
+A young Cherry, in college at the time, got the chance to meet some of the most famous people in music at that time and still has the photo from his encounter.

 If you have a photo or story to tell illustrating Black History Month, please email editor Chandler Inions at chandler.inions@salisburypost.com.